Adaptive image caching based on network speed with Workbox.js

 );

-do exactly?
-We'll check whether the request is, in fact, an image and then apply URL manipulation to the served image from Cloudinary.
-(Note that the request is intercepted, so no image is served until the plugin has finished its job) Once the final URL is ready, we send the request through but with the modified URL.
-The code below represents what we discussed:
+What does the cloudinaryPlugin do exactly?
+It checks whether the request is an image, then manipulates the Cloudinary URL before sending the request through.
+(The request is intercepted, so no image is served until the plugin finishes.)
+Once the final URL is assembled, the request fires with the modified URL:

 const cloudinaryPlugin = {